 We’ve all seen the various life cycle work and wonderful activities.
 I am a big believer in showing a child the life cycle of plants and animals.
 We’ve talked a lot about the Life cycle of the Pumpkin but, for me, there was always something missing.
-Recently I found the key to unlock the missing piece.
+Recently I found the key to unlocking the missing piece.

 In my quest to understand why our pumpkins were shriveling up after only a few days, I did some research.
 One internet site explained that there are male and female flowers, which I knew but had never really investigated at any length.

 When I noticed a honeybee buzzing around the garden, I immediately became excited at the prospects.
-I watched this honeybee move from the male flower to the female flowers with great hope for our garden.
+I watched this honeybee move from the male flower to the female flower with great hope for our garden.

 I love the fact that they are not afraid of bees.
-Instead they are curious, calm and respectful of the bees.
+Instead, they are curious, calm, and respectful of the bees.
 They don’t disturb them and understand that if they act this way then the bees will not sting them.

 By exposing my boys to this part of the reproductive cycle of plants, we are able to talk about our bodies and other animals and plants.